Three offers unlimited 4G & 5G home broadband from £12 per month. See how their plans compare.

 In the UK, Three now offers 4G & 5G home broadband with no need for a landline.
 You can get online through a simple plug-and-play setup: there are no engineer visits required and you can get online the next working day.

-You can get Three’s 4G & 5G home broadband for £19 per month, as a special offer for Black Friday 2024.
+You can get Three’s 4G & 5G home broadband for £12 per month for the first 6 months (then £24 per month), as a special offer for December 2024.
 If you’re in a 4G coverage area, this will come with the 4G Hub.
 Alternatively, customers in a 5G coverage area will get the 5G Hub.

 See all Three Broadband Offers →